8 Signs of Fleas in Bed and How to Get Rid of Them | A Complete Guide

 What Are Fleas

 Scientifically known as Siphonaptera, fleas are blood-sucking parasites of mammals and humans.
-There are more than 2,200 flea species around the world, and the three common species found in the US are cat flea (Ctenocephalides felis), dog flea (Ctenocephalides canis), and the human flea (Pulex irritans).
+There are more than 2,200 flea species around the world, and the three common species found in the US are the cat flea (Ctenocephalides felis), the dog flea (Ctenocephalides canis), and the human flea (Pulex irritans).

 Fleas go through a complete metamorphosis, which means they undergo four life stages – egg, larval, pupal, and adult stages.